 - Non-matriculated graduate students (e.g., Visiting Student Researchers and Students of New Faculty) are not eligible to receive named Stanford fellowship awards.
 They may however be supported with appropriate departmental funds in the form of stipend or tuition payments made through GFS.
 Normally such payments are not allowable charges on sponsored projects.

 - Graduate students receiving fellowship stipends comparable to the minimum salary for a 10% assistantship will be eligible for a Cardinal Care subsidy.
+Refer to the cost coverage dates on the Vaden website for details.
 In order to receive the appropriate benefit, the student must be enrolled in Cardinal Care, and information about the fellowship must be entered into GFS and approved in Workflow by the quarterly deadline.
 Stanford-funded stipend payments will automatically be charged a "stipend surcharge" (similar to a fringe benefit rate) to pay for this insurance benefit (see one-page summary of rates.)